dkiriinya/ToyProblemPrerequisites/README.md

 node challenge3.js
 enter an example monthly income. it will output several parameters. this include gross salary after deducting contributions, paye, nhif contribution, nssf contribution , net salary

+#### Practice Solotutions
+open practiceSolutions.js
+node practiceSolutions.js

+outputs three things. a sorted array through bubble sort. you can change the values on the unsorted array in practiceSolutions.js

+a # staircase depending on a number input. you can change the number in the called function from 8 to another desired.

+volume of a sphere. you can change the values of height and radius by using either volume.h = newvalue or volume.r = newvalue

 # Author